 During an infectious disease response, the Healthcare Coalitions in Maryland function within an established state and federal special pathogen infrastructure.
 The Maryland Department of Health (MDH) and the Office of the Assistant Secretary for Preparedness and Response (ASPR) created a novel pathogen treatment structure within the state of Maryland as a method to designate frontline, assessment, and treatment facilities for care of patients infected with Ebola Virus Disease (EVD) or other special pathogens (i.e., emerging and/or highly infectious disease such as Lassa Fever, MERS, category A agents, BSL 4 pathogens, etc.).
 There are two Ebola/special pathogen treatment hospitals in the state of Maryland, and they are: Johns Hopkins Hospital and University of Maryland Medical Center.
 There are five Ebola/special pathogen assessments hospitals in Maryland, one in each designated region in the state.
 Those assessment hospitals are Anne Arundel Medical Center (Region III), Frederick Health Hospital (Regions I & II), Holy Cross Hospital and MedStar Southern Maryland Hospital Center (Region V) and TidalHealth Peninsula Regional Medical Center (Region IV).
 The remaining hospitals in Maryland are considered frontline Ebola/special pathogen facilities.
-All hospitals in Maryland are expected to be able to identify the signs and symptoms of a patient infected with a special pathogen, isolate the patient, and utilize appropriate personal protective equipment (PPE), and inform the local health department and the MDH.
+All hospitals in Maryland are expected to be able to identify the signs and symptoms of a patient infected with a special pathogen, isolate the patient, and utilize appropriate personal protective equipment (PPE), and inform the local health department and MDH.
 All hospitals should also have systems in place to properly manage waste disposal, cleaning, and disinfection.
 Each hospital designation comes with its own set of specific criteria and responsibilities as outlined in the Table Two below.

 Table 2.
 Maryland Tiered Hospital System for Patients with Symptoms of Highly Infectious Special Pathogens